Apple Pencil won’t charge? – 7 Solutions for both (1st and 2nd Gen)

 Clean the Charging Pins of the Apple Pencil

-7. Reset the iPad to the Factory Defaults
+7. Reset the iPad to Factory Defaults

-2. Navigate to General Reset Erase all content & Settings.
+2. Navigate to General > Reset > Erase All Content & Settings.

 Open Reset in the General iPad Settings